rbutenuth/fpl/doc/http-server-repl.md

 All HTTP traffic to the server is protected by the given username/password with basic authentication.

-Be careful with the username and password: Through the Java bridge, fpl can call Java code, which opens ab bunch of different ways to break into your computer!
+Be careful with the username and password: Through the Java bridge, FPL can call Java code, which opens a bunch of different ways to break into your computer!

 # Using the Server as REPL

 Sending a POST request to the URL /fpl will evaluate all given expressions.
 When you add the query parameter `lastBlockOnly`, only the last block (paragraph) will be executed.
 This is useful when you want to collect a whole "session" in Postman, but want to enter it one expression after the other.
-Just put an empty between the expressions to execute only one expression per call.
+Just put an empty line between the expressions to execute only one expression per call.

 # Terminate the Server